 C++ Hybrid Inheritance Example

-Let us take a simple example to illustrate the hybrid inheritance in C++.
+Let's consider a straightforward example to demonstrate hybrid inheritance in C++.

 Example